 Below Hill’s Gate, Windy Lake led them through three or four sets of rapids, including Rapide de Croche [Crooked Rapid], John More’s Island, and the Lower Waipinapanis.
 This steep section of the river was only the beginning of the Hayes’ rapid-filled descent to Hudson Bay.
 But the men could rest and socialize at Oxford House, which stood on the shores of Holey Lake — named for the depth of its waters.
 Beyond Oxford House they paddled into the rapid-filled Trout River and portaged over the Upper and Lower Knife Handling Place and the dangerous Trout Falls.
 At the east end of Knee Lake (which, like the Saskatchewan River’s “Elbow,” bent like the part of the body it was named for), they entered the Jack Tent River’s water-filled staircase that tumbled downwards toward Hudson Bay, its river bed littered with rocks and islands.

 Four more portages in the Jack Tent River brought the men to Swampy Lake, perhaps the same lake known by later fur traders as Logan’s Lake.
 Passing through the lake they paddled into another stretch of rapid-filled river before reaching the Rocky Portage.
-At long abandoned Rock post, at the base of Rocky portage, the fur traders were 124 miles from York Factory.
+At long abandoned Rock post, at the base of Rocky portage, the fur traders were 124 miles from York Factory on Hudson Bay.

 The section of the river above the Rock was blocked by rapids and falls, but 37 portages over 45 sets of rapids brought them into the relative safety of the lower river.
 Eventually the Hayes delivered the men safely into York Factory, the HBC headquarters on the shores of Hudson Bay.

 Here is Thomas Lowe’s journal of his downriver journey to York Factory, on Hudson Bay, in 1847.
 He was traveling in birchbark canoes, and his journey is very swift.
-You will notice that he overtakes, and passes, the York Boats in which the Saskatchewan men are traveling.
+You will notice that he overtakes, and passes, the heavily-laden York Boats in which the Saskatchewan men are traveling.

 Friday 25th.
 At day light the morning Mr. [John] Rowand and I embarked in a light canoe with 10 men for YF.
 Rain in the morning.
 Got as far as the Painted Stone or Height of Land, where we encamped.